ipilcher/rhsummit/guide.md

 mounted into the container at ``/var/log/nova``.
 (A bind mount creates an alternative path to an existing directory or file, similar to a symbolic link.)
-Note also that this particular bind does **not** end with ``:ro``; writing to a log file obviously requires read/write access.
+Note also that this particular bind does **not** end with ``:ro``; writing to a log file obviously requires write access.

 After looking at the contents of this directory, it isn't much of a stretch to guess that the other Nova containers running on this host are also bind mounting